Contact: Dan Evans

 352-373-6441 or email@example.com

-Funded by a portion of revenues from Florida’s Sea Turtle Specialty License Plate, the Sea Turtle Grants Program has distributed more than $4.2 million over twelve years in support of over 300 sea turtle research, conservation, and education projects throughout Florida.
+Funded by a portion of revenues from Florida’s Sea Turtle Specialty License Plate, the Sea Turtle Grants Program has distributed more than $4.3 million over thirteen years in support of nearly 350 sea turtle research, conservation, and education projects throughout Florida.
 All of the funding generated by the tag is required by law to support sea turtle protection in Florida.
 Seventy-percent of the funding goes to the Marine Turtle Protection Program to support research and management activities related to sea turtles.
 The remaining 30% of revenue is distributed to STC, which then redistributes the funding through a competitive grants program supporting turtle projects that benefit Florida sea turtles.

 Numerous groups and institutions around the state are working to protect the threatened and endangered sea turtle species found nesting on Florida beaches and swimming in Florida’s coastal waters.
 Through the grants program, coastal governments, Florida non-profit organizations, education, and research institutions are eligible to receive funding to support their activities.
 An independent committee of experts review grants and select the best ones for funding each year.